Categories

 Managing Director of Lazard and CEO of Lazard French Bank after having personified BRED for more than ten years, Olivier Klein continues his teaching and his work as an author.
 A few months ago, he published “Crises and Changes: Small Banking Lessons”.
 A read which is easy to follow and to be relished.

 Olivier Klein, recently appointed CEO of the Lazard Frères Bank, teaches financial macroeconomics and monetary policy at HEC, writes numerous articles on banking strategy, monetary policy, monetary economics and structural reforms, and participates in numerous conferences where he loves to rub shoulders with the greatest economists and leaders of financial institutions.
 Finally, a few months ago he published a major essay with Eyrolles and RB Édition, “Crises and Changes: Small Banking Lessons”.This book is a must read!
 Olivier Klein has a way with words and a penchant for well-chosen quotes.
-Above all, this professor- banker, based on his very well-documented field experience, offers analyses that shine a new light on strategic thinking.
+Above all, this professor-banker, based on his very well-documented field experience, offers analyses that shine a new light on strategic thinking.
 For example, how do you change things without breaking them?
-Followers of the “stakeholder” approach as well as those who support the notion of
+Followers of the “stakeholder” approach as well as those who support the notion of respecting the identity of companies will find convincing arguments here.

 Beyond the abundant ideas that give structure to this book, it is the author’s ability to take action, to express an idea, and to teach that holds our attention.
 Olivier Klein is, without doubt, a “ferryman” and these days our society is missing this type of profile.
-We have excellent researchers, who publish in the best scientific journals, we have very high-level business leaders, but the problem of the “transition” between theory and practice like that between research and pedagogy remains subtle and complex.
+We have excellent researchers, who publish in the best scientific journals, we have very high-level business leaders, but the problem of the “transfer” between theory and practice like that between research and pedagogy remains subtle and complex.

 First, because his career and his approach in his macroeconomics articles show us how practice is enriched by scientific processes and models produced by research.
 When reading his book, we see clearly that there is no action that is not carried out without reference to clear knowledge.
 Chris Argyris, a Harvard professor and one of the theorists of organisational learning, spoke of “a theory of use”.
 Thus, practice, if it cannot resolve to “fit” into a single paradigm, necessarily relies on models, on theories.